-Radio display will show "LOADING DISC" when the disc is loading and "READING DISC" when the radio is reading the disc.
+Radio display will show "LOADING DISC" when the disc Press and hold the EJECT button for five seconds and all is loading and "READING DISC" when the radio is reading the disc.

 This CD player will accept 4-3/4 in (12 cm) discs only.
 The use of other sized discs may damage the CD player mechanism.